DoD-Platform-One/bigbang/docs/1_overview.md

 Big Bang is a declarative, continuous delivery tool for core DoD hardened and approved [packages](#packages) into a Kubernetes cluster.
 Big Bang follows a [GitOps](#gitops) approach to configuration management, using [Flux v2](#flux-v2) to reconcile Git with the cluster.
 Environments (e.g. dev, prod) and packages (e.g. istio) can be fully configured to suit the deployment needs.

-### Big Bang Umbrella
+### Big Bang Components

-The umbrella is a sub-component of Big Bang that controls the deployment of all the packages.
-This is deployed via a Helm chart.
+Big Bang is made of several components that operate together.
+These include a [base Kustomize](../base/), a [Helm chart](../chart), [packages](../chart/templates), and an [environment](https://repo1.dsop.io/platform-one/big-bang/customers/bigbang).
+The environment and base Kustomize are used together to deploy the Big Bang configuration and Helm chart.
+The Helm chart is then used to facilitate deployment of the packages.

 ### Flux v2